Toby Ziegler: Season 4

+Season 5

+The fifth season opens with the rescue of the kidnapped Zoey Bartlet.
+Before, Toby was seen to prepare two speeches, covering both the possibility of her death and her rescue.
+In episode 4, Toby and Will mock the Vice President, their mocking revealed as the remarks are inadvertently shown on the President's teleprompter.

+His most notable accomplishment was "fixing" Social Security, the sixth year of the Bartlet administration.
+He thinks of it early one morning, almost resigns after it was leaked by the senator who he is persuading to break with partisan politics, but then fixes it with the help of Josh Lyman.

+Season 6

+After C.J.
+Cregg's promotion from Press Secretary to White House Chief of Staff, he also serves as the de facto White House Press Secretary in addition to his role as Communications Director.
+Toby initially has trouble facing the press in the new role and makes several gaffes, but learns to perform well with the help of new Deputy Press Secretary Annabeth Schott.

-When Will Bailey leaves the president's staff to work for the vice president, Toby interprets the move as a betrayal and develops an antagonistic attitude towards Will that never is truly fixed (they simply go from being constantly at odds to having little or nothing to do with each other, though Will is shocked and left near tears when a devastated C.J. tells him about the shuttle leak and installs him as the new Director of Communications).
-Similarly, when Josh leaves the White House to run a presidential campaign for Matt Santos, Toby views this as a betrayal and is extremely hostile to Josh until long after.
-His reaction is eventually explained with the revelation that his brother David, recently diagnosed with terminal cancer, committed suicide rather than live what time he had left: "He could have had years.
+When Will Bailey leaves the president's staff to work for the vice president, Toby interprets the move as a betrayal and develops an antagonistic attitude toward Will that never is truly fixed (they simply go from being constantly at odds to having little or nothing to do with each other, though Will was shocked and left near tears when a devastated C.J. tells him about the shuttle leak and installs him as the new Director of Communications).
+Similarly, when Josh leaves the White House to run a presidential campaign for Matt Santos, Toby views this as a betrayal and was extremely hostile to Josh until long after.
+His reaction is eventually explained by the revelation that his brother David, recently diagnosed with terminal cancer, took his own life rather than live what time he had left: "He could have had years.
 But instead, he just dropped everything and walked away."
 Toby feels "walking away" is what Josh has also done.
-Josh later (successfully) moves to keep their friendship alive, and Toby keeps advising Josh as he tries to get Santos elected president.
+Josh later (successfully) moved to keep their friendship alive, and Toby kept advising Josh as he tries to get Santos elected president.

-Toby's oldest friend in the White House is C.J.
-Cregg, whom he met during an earlier campaign and whom he personally recruited for the position of Press Secretary.
-When Toby is fired in Bartlet's final year for leaking state secrets, their close relationship is hit hard and neither reconcile until the penultimate episode of the series and Toby's final scene.

-Toby accomplishes much in his tenure as Communications Director, including writing both of Bartlet's inaugural addresses as well as his State of the Union addresses.
-His most notable accomplishment is "fixing" Social Security during the fifth season of the show, the sixth year of the Bartlet administration.
-He thinks of it early one morning, almost resigns after it is leaked by the senator who he is persuading to break with partisan politics, but then fixes it with the help of Josh Lyman.
-After C.J.
-Cregg's promotion from Press Secretary to White House Chief of Staff in early season six, he also serves as the de facto White House Press Secretary in addition to his role as Communications Director.
-Toby initially has trouble facing the press in the new role and makes several gaffes, but learns to perform well with the help of new Deputy Press Secretary Annabeth Schott.